Summer in Italy inspires history, spring inspires romance. What about winter? Find out the most enchanting Italian cities to visit in winter.

 Turin was also the Italian capital of the car.
 We would like to remind you the National Automobile Museum that displays two hundred cars inside the Mirafiori factory.Turin❯

-13. Cities to visit in winter in Campania
+13. Italian cities to visit in winter in Campania

 Of sure in Campania during the winter Padula and its Charterhouse are the top destinations.
 Located a few kilometres far from Salerno, it is an important architectural complex, it is the largest Charterhouse monastery in Italy.
 The Charterhouse of San Lorenza in Padula is one of the most important monastic complexes in Europe and the largest of the national Charterhouse monasteries, representing one of the most impressive examples of Baroque art in Southern Italy.